Choppy markets leave U.S. bank bonus decisions in limbo

 The expected declines reflect less-than-stellar results across the banking industry this year.
 Although the industry has recovered dramatically from the 2007-2009 financial crisis, a fresh round of interest-rate cuts from central banks combined with subdued loan demand, weak trading results and declines in some areas of investment banking have left revenue and profits treading water.

-During the first nine months of the year, Goldman Sachs Group Inc (GS.N) and the capital markets divisions of JPMorgan Chase & Co (JPM.N), Bank of America Corp (BAC.N) and Morgan Stanley (MS.N) reported declines of 1-8% in revenue and 8-18% in profit.
-Citigroup Inc (C.N) was an outlier, reporting flat revenue and a 1% gain in year-to-date earnings.
+During the first nine months of the year, Goldman Sachs Group Inc and the capital markets divisions of JPMorgan Chase & Co, Bank of America Corp and Morgan Stanley reported declines of 1-8% in revenue and 8-18% in profit.
+Citigroup Inc was an outlier, reporting flat revenue and a 1% gain in year-to-date earnings.

 Their bonuses are tied to the performance of divisions and companies overall.
 That means if a trading division suffers from market chaos, it will get less of the bonus pool, and the overall pool could be smaller because of related losses.